guotree/Harvard-Data-Science/03-Probability.md

 ## 1. Discrete probability

+**The most important thing in this chapter is to learn how to calculate probabilities and use Monte Carlo simulations.**

 **Event**: refer to things that can happen when something occurs by chance.

 **Distribution**: We simply assign a probability to each category. their proportion defines the distribution.